SignPath/website/docs/documentation/crypto-providers/gpg.md

 ### Prepare for signing {#prepare-signing}

-1. Create a [GPG key in SignPath](/documentation/managing-certificates), download the GPG public key file and copy it into the `samples/Scenarios/Gpg/Keys` directory.
+1. Create a [GPG key in SignPath](/documentation/managing-certificates), download the GPG public key file, and copy it into the `samples/Scenarios/Gpg/Keys` directory.
-2. Create a [hash signing project and signing policy](/documentation/crypto-providers#signpath-project-configuration) in SignPath.
+2. Create a [hash signing project and signing policy](/documentation/crypto-providers/#signpath-project-configuration) in SignPath.
 3. Execute `SCD LEARN` to fetch the private key references.
 For details, see the `UseSignPathCryptokiGpgConfiguration` function in the GPG scenario of the [Linux container samples].
 4. Import the key into the GPG key chain with `gpg --import` .
 See the `ImportGpgKeys` function in the GPG scenario of the [Linux container samples].